-Retaliation is when an employer takes an "adverse employment action" against an applicant or employee because he or she engaged in activity that is protected under the law, otherwise known as "protected activity."
+Retaliation is when an employer takes an "adverse employment action" against an applicant or employee because they engaged in activity that is protected under the law, otherwise known as "protected activity."
 Various nondiscrimination laws prohibit retaliation in any aspect of employment, including hiring, firing, pay, job assignments, promotions, layoffs, training, benefits, or any other term or condition of employment.
-In addition, there are prohibitions against retaliation for taking job-protected leave, filing workers' compensation claims, and for raising ethical, financial or other concerns unrelated to employment discrimination.
+In addition, there are prohibitions against retaliation for taking job-protected leave, filing workers' compensation claims, and for raising ethical, financial, or other concerns unrelated to employment discrimination.

 An adverse employment action is any action an employer takes that would likely dissuade a reasonable person from engaging in protected activity.
 Adverse employment actions include, but are not limited to:

 - Negative performance evaluations